-Both my wife and myself have been practicing and teaching Thai Massage for over 17 years.
+Both my wife and I have been practicing and teaching Thai Massage for over two decades.

-Both of us have worked extensively on elderly clients throughout our career.
+Both of us have worked extensively on elderly clients throughout our careers.

-They appreciate and enjoy the sessions as much as anyone.
+They appreciate and enjoy the sessions just as much as younger clients.

 The flexibility of Thai Massage